-The industrial market is influenced by the entertainment market, which continues to significantly increase its overall awareness of the D-BOX brand, also stimulating customer interest for the audio video motion (AVM) experience, so as to bolster demand for the D-BOX experience in other submarkets such as industrial simulation, virtual training, arcades, casinos, museums, amusement parks, therapeutic care, and planetariums.
-The Corporation is mobilizing resources that are devoted to the business deployment of these constantly growing submarkets, with a view to continue to find new potential partners, satisfy their needs and meet their requests.
+The industrial market is influenced by the entertainment market, which continues to significantly increase its overall awareness of the D-BOX brand, also stimulating customer interest for the audio video motion (AVM) experience, so as to bolster demand for D-BOX in other sub-markets.
+The Corporation is mobilizing resources that are devoted to the business deployment of these constantly growing sub-markets, with a view to continue to find new potential partners, satisfy their needs and meet their requests.

-With respect to industrial simulation users, the corporation continues its mission to sell products under its own brand and under the brand of Original Equipment Manufacturers (OEM), integrators and resellers, and to tailor products to the specific requests of Original Equipment Manufacturers so as to penetrate new submarkets.
+With respect to industrial simulation users, the Corporation continues its mission to sell products under its own brand and under the brand of Original Equipment Manufacturers (OEM), integrators and resellers, and to tailor products to the specific requests of Original Equipment Manufacturers so as to penetrate new sub-markets.